sanger/sprint/README.md

 - Email Systems to ask for access to the new printer to be allowed from OpenStack over HTTP and FTP

+**Docker**

+- Added docker for back end which would allow users to set it up without having to install IntelliJ.

+Usage:
+- `docker-compose build`: builds container
+- `docker-compose up`: starts it up
+- `docker-compose down`: shuts it down
+- TODO: tried doing the same for client.
+It worked but kept getting proxy error because it was in the same container.
+Something to come back to with a bit more Docker experience.